mithi/robotics-blog/content/ideas.md

 1. Bossy: A custom general-purpose wireless controller
     -  Build controller Build with I already have

-2. Control Two custom robots with Bossy
+2. Control Three custom robots with Bossy
     - Robot #1 Arm Tank - MeArm 1.0 (Open-source 4-axis manipulator) on top of a metal tank chassis
     - Robot #2 Hacked Toy RC car frame, with pan-tilt servos and brushless motor
+    - Robot #3 Xylophone Playing Machine with Servos

 3. 7Bot
     - Explore the the open-source 6-axis manipulator from the ground up